jlahteen/juhta.net/README.md

 ## Motivation

 Juhta.NET is free, now and in the future.
-The only driver for its development is the pure passion for software development and code writing without any goals for economic benefits whatsoever.
+The main driver for its development is the pure passion for software development and code writing without any goals for economic benefits whatsoever.

+The other important driver is that the author just wants to make himself and the current team more productive and also share this productivity toolbox in an open way.

 ## License